-Matriculated students (degree candidates) who must interrupt their studies for a sufficient reason such as illness may be granted a leave of absence.
 Candidates must apply in writing for a leave of absence to the Program Office.
 If granted, the leave shall be for a stated period of time, not to exceed one year.
-Under normal circumstances candidates should apply for a leave of absence prior to registration for each semester.
-Time spent on an approved leave of absence is not charged against the seven-year time limit.
+A second year leave of absence will be granted only for extraordinary circumstances.
+Additional leaves of absence will be granted only while securing an internship.
+Time spent on an approved leave of absence is not charged against the eight-year time limit.
 Candidates on leave of absence are not permitted to participate in any university related activity, including practicum or supervision.
 Candidates returning from a leave of absence must meet with the designated administrator and/or faculty to discuss readiness to resume studies and clinical activities.
 If a health reason (physical or mental) is involved, candidates must present a letter from the treating professional attesting to their readiness to return.
-If the designated administrator and/or faculty determines that there is sufficient concern about a candidate's readiness, the case will be referred to the Professional Standing Committee (PSC).
+If the designated administrator and/or faculty determine that there is sufficient concern about a candidate's readiness, the case will be referred to the Professional Standing Committee (PSC).
 The committee's deliberations may include an interview of the candidate.
 Findings may include a determination that the candidate is not ready to return and may specify needed remedial actions.
 Candidates returning from a leave of absence are governed by the policies and procedures in place on their return.
 They should contact the program office well in advance of their return to register for courses.